andrewgdotcom/keyboardio-xkb/README.md

 # keyboardio-xkb
 Some Linux XKB files for use with the Keyboardio Model 01

-* 01.template: the XKB geometry template for the Keyboardio Model 01
+* 01.template - the XKB geometry template for the Keyboardio Model 01
-* layout-variants/: easy config files for layouts to apply to the template
+* layout-variants/ - easy config files for layouts to apply to the template
-* keyboardio_vndr: precompiled XKB geometries for use with xkbprint
+* keyboardio_vndr - precompiled XKB geometries for use with xkbprint
-* make-geometry-variants.sh: script to generate geometries from the template
+* make-geometry-variants.sh - generates geometries from the template
-* make-xkb-maps.sh: Generate layout PDFs and PNGs from the geometries
+* make-xkb-maps.sh - generates layout PDFs and PNGs from the geometries
-* xfree86-scancodes: US-ASCII annotated XKB scancode file for reference
+* xfree86-scancodes - US-ASCII annotated XKB scancode file for reference

 How to use
 ==========